kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   and I sent him a blog post someone else made about the guy, and the first thing he said was "wow...X is abusive" and that if that's how he is, I didn't need that in my life.
-- What was worse was that it was starting to affect my reputation, in that I was now being perceived as "crazy" and it was even implied by the individual that I was a stalker lol.
+- What was worse was that it was starting to affect my reputation, in that I was now being perceived as "crazy" (as the individual was saying about me) and it was even implied by the individual that I was a stalker lol.
 I know...hilarious, right?
 I still have a bit of good humour about everything.
   It's very hurtful when someone you thought was a friend does this, because (at least I do) I hold my friends to a high standard.
 But at the end of the day, you need to associate